SamKirkiles/ATARI-DQN/README.md

 ![](https://media.giphy.com/media/9VcPcvjfw9xc2o3sgt/giphy.gif)

 **Important** Due to reward scaling to region [-1,1] the reward graph shows the number of blocks destroyed every life.
 Score with the current weights is around 70 but will be much more with more training.
+Reward is per episode and has the same x scale as the other two graphs

 ![](https://i.imgur.com/crYtWLq.png)